lieszkol/november-gallery/PLUGIN_DOCUMENTATION.md

 {% endfor %}
 </div>
 ```
-This example assumes that your gallery component has the alias "customGallery".
-Thumbnails are generated for the images using the [Image Resizer Plugin](https://octobercms.com/plugin/toughdeveloper-imageresizer) and displayed in a flexbox, with each thumbnail providing a link to the full-resolution image.
+This example assumes that your gallery component has the alias "customGallery" and that you have the [Image Resizer](https://octobercms.com/plugin/toughdeveloper-imageresizer) plugin installed.
+Thumbnails are generated for the images and displayed in a flexbox, with each thumbnail providing a link to the full-resolution image.

 **Example Page 2**